-Home News Check, Challenge, Appeal – Could the Enterprise Bill Ensure A Fairer Business Rates System?
+Home Blogs and News Check, Challenge, Appeal – Could the Enterprise Bill Ensure A Fairer Business Rates System?

 In the Government’s proposed Enterprise Bill, significant changes have been made to the appeals system for business rates.
 Many business groups have been calling for root and branch business rates appeal reform for some time due to huge delays occurring in the past.

 Currently, appealing business rates is a free but multifaceted process.
 As can be seen on the Valuation Tribunal’s website for business rates appeals, there are a number of steps to be taken into account.

 The new appeals process known as “check, challenge, appeal” demands an entry fee but has been welcomed by both the British Beer and Pub Association (BBPA) and the Association of Licensed Multiple Retailers (ALMR) as more streamlined.

 Such groups are hoping that the new system could result in businesses obtaining much fairer business rates.
 However, this will demand greater transparency over rateable values, and the Valuation Office Agency (VOA) is presently unable to reveal evidence behind earlier valuations due to legislation.